-For all Orders received by the Supplier before 5pm on any given day, the Supplier must dispatch and deliver the Order to the relevant Delivery Location in accordance with the timeframes agreed from to time between the parties for that Delivery Location.
+The Supplier must dispatch and deliver the Order to the relevant Delivery Location in accordance with the Order Delivery Schedule agreed from time to time between the parties.
+This will provide an appropriate delivery lead time to align with the Order Roster Schedule.